 The aged hardwood log method produced bigger mushrooms with no work.

 Kathie goes on to say:

 I also noticed a taste difference between the two.
 They were almost as big as the palm of my hand and the taste was incredibly delicious.
-This will be my preferred growing method from here on out.

 Just an average size drill bit, about a 1/4 inch and only about an inch deep.

 Fungi prefer hardwood like oak, maple, cherry, walnut etc. Absolutely no pine.